m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 {: .sidenote}

 Because PBD is good at nonlinear problems, it's popular in simulating deformable bodies such as cloth built out of distance-constrained particles.
-A big advantage of XPBD compared to velocity-based methods is that connecting such simulations with rigid bodies becomes very simple.
+An advantage of XPBD compared to velocity-based methods is that connecting such simulations with rigid bodies becomes very simple.

 ### Adding rigid bodies

 The trouble with rigid bodies compared to particles is that in addition to position, they also have an orientation.
 Regular PBD only deals in positions.
-This is where the X in XPBD comes to the rescue, adding two new correction operations.
+This is where the X in XPBD comes to the rescue, adding correction operations that handle orientations.

 For a general position constraint $$C(\mathbf{x}_1, \mathbf{x}_2) = 0$$ (where
 $\mathbf{x}$ denotes a _pose_ with a position and orientation $$\mathbf{x} =